bclous/SwiftUIKitUI/README.md

 ```

 Yuck.
-So verbose!
 Five references to parentView.
 Six to childView!
 Of course, don't forget to set  translatesAutoresizingMaskIntoConstraints = false, because, reasons (but seriously, don't forget).
 Wrapping each constraint in an array inside a static method on NSLayoutConstraint...cool.
 Oh, and intimate knowledge of the unique iOS coordinate system is required to make sure you don't set the signs on the constants incorrectly.
 Fantastic.

 There must be a better way!
 With SUIKUI, there is.